pkirkbride/reading-notes/README.md

 - **Challenges** are viewed as a learning opportunity instead of something to be avoided.
 - **Setbacks** are met with persistance rather than giving up.
-- **Criticism** is valuable feedback to learn from rather than a personal attack.
+- **Criticism** is valuable feedback to learn from rather than a personal affront.

 You can find more information about growth mindset at [Psychology Today](https://www.psychologytoday.com/us/basics/growth-mindset).

+If you'd like to know more about what I'm working on, take a look at my [Github profile](https://github.com/pkirkbride).